SnowRobert/aws-terraform-by-example-guide/docs/guide/8-template-files-refactor.md

 # Template files

-You may have noticed code that similar to the following:
+You may have noticed code that is similar to the following:

 ```hcl
 # IAM role to use with authenticated identities